phuongwj/Telemed-Consult-Messages-Backend-System/README.md

 - *How did you model the relationship between consultations and messages?*

     I first observed that a message belongs to a consultation, so I was thinking maybe we should have the `message.message_id` as a foreign key inside the `consultation` table.
-However, I quickly realized that there could only be unique consultation ids, and that the consultation table would have to store an array of message ids of some sort, which is unsupported in my database and not very practical either, because what if in a consultation, we have hundreds or thousands of messages exchanged, that would cause a lot of issues.
-Therefore, I came up with a solution for this one-to-many (consultation to many messages) relationship, that is to go the other way around, we would store the `consultation_id` as a foreign key inside the `message` table, therefore mapping each message to its' own consultation.
+However, I quickly realized that there could only be unique consultation IDs, and that the consultation table would have to store an array of message IDs of some sort, which is unsupported in my database and not very practical either, because what if in a consultation, we have hundreds or thousands of messages exchanged - that would cause a lot of issues.
+Therefore, I came up with a solution for this one-to-many (consultation to many messages) relationship, that is to go the other way around, we would store the `consultation_id` as a foreign key inside the `message` table, therefore mapping each message to its own consultation.

 - *What would you index if this were a real database?*

     In my current database, which is only intended for local development purposes and not production code, I did think about why we would index, and if we do index, which column to index, since one of the the challenge statements for the `GET` endpoint was to filter by author role.
 Indexes are beneficial for performance purposes but if we don't index the right column, it will cost performance way more.
-Becauase if we are writing something to the table, say `INSERT` or `UPDATE` statements, and the column that we indexed on is something that gets changed often, then we not only have to update the table rows, but also the indexed column.
+Because if we are writing something to the table, say `INSERT` or `UPDATE` statements, and the column that we indexed on is something that gets changed often, then we not only have to update the table rows, but also the indexed column.
 Therefore making it even slower when we're just trying to READ something.

     And therefore, it's generally better to index on a column that won't be used for writing operations.
 I chose to index on the `user_id` column of the `message` table, since it's generally good to index foreign keys of a child table (where those keys are primary keys in the parent table), and also because we would have to **retrieve all messages of a consultation with the optional choice of filtering by author role**, we would often have to do `JOIN` statements, by having the index, it will ultimately give us a faster performance.